QSI-BAQS/Jabalizer.jl/README.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-# Contents

-* Table of contents
-{:toc}

 # Developers

 + Madhav Krishnan Vijayan ([mkv.215@gmail.com](mailto:mkv.215@gmail.com))
-+ Hudson Leone
-+ Darcy Morgan
 + Simon Devitt
 + Peter Rohde ([dr.rohde@gmail.com](mailto:dr.rohde@gmail.com), [www.peterrohde.org](https://www.peterrohde.org))
++ Alexandru Paler
++ Casey Myers
++ Jason Gavriel
 + Michał Stęchły([michal.stechly@zapatacomputing.com](mailto:michal.stechly@zapatacomputing.com))
 + Scott Jones
 + Athena Caesura

 # About

-Jabalizer is a simulator for quantum Clifford circuits and graph states written in Julia, both of which can be efficiently simulated using the stabilizer formalism.
-Jabalizer provides generic functions able to operate within both pictures and dynamically convert between them, allowing arbitrary Clifford circuits to be simulated and converted into graph state language, and vice-versa.
+Jabalizer is a quantum graph state compiler for quantum circuits written in Julia.
+It has the functionailty to manipulate stabilizer states and graph states and provides generic functions able to operate within both pictures and dynamically convert between them, allowing arbitrary Clifford circuits to be simulated and converted into graph state language, and vice-versa.

-Julia modules can be called from Python or run in Jupyter notebooks too.
+Jabalizer also provides functionality to convert Clifford + T gate circuits to an aglorithm specific graph state using the ``icm`` module.
+The computation can now be implmented by passing this graph state and a measurement procedure to a quantum backend.

 You can learn more about the Julia language at [www.julialang.org](https://www.julialang.org).

+# Technical Manuscript
+A techical paper on Jabalizer can be found here [https://arxiv.org/abs/2209.07345](https://arxiv.org/abs/2209.07345)

 # Installation